Multiplicities of Jumping Numbers

-Let $K_{Y|X} = \sum_{i} k_{i} E_{i}$ and $F = \sum _{i} a_{i} D_{i} + \sum _{i} b_{i} E_{i}$ for irreducible divisors $D_{i}$ and exceptional irreducible divisors $E_{i}$.
-Then, we call the numbers of the form $\frac{n}{b_{i}}$ and $\frac{n}{a_{i}}$ the \emph{candidate jumping numbers} of $\fa$.
-These are precisely the values of $c$ where the divisor $K_{Y|X} - \lfloor cF \rfloor$ changes, hence the set of jumping numbers is certainly contained in the set of candidate jumping numbers.
-This is slightly different from the candidate jumping numbers as defined in \cite{MR2389246} which is the set of rational numbers where the divisor $K_{Y|X} - \lfloor cF \rfloor$ changes and is not effective.
+Note that this definition is slightly different from the candidate jumping numbers as defined in \cite{MR2389246} where they were defined to be the set of rational numbers where the divisor $K_{Y|X} - \lfloor cF \rfloor$ changes and is not effective.
 The main reason for this deviation is that now for every candidate jumping number $c$, its fractional part $\{c\}$ is also a candidate jumping number.
-Hence, every jumping number $c$ can be written as $\{c\} + \lfloor c \rfloor$ i.e. an integer translate of a candidate jumping number that lies in the interval $(0,1]$.
-The candidate jumping numbers make it clear that the set of jumping numbers is rational and discrete.
-Moreover, there is a uniform $\varepsilon$ such that $c_{i+1} -c_{i} > \varepsilon$ for any two consecutive jumping numbers $c_{i}$ and $c_{i+1}$. \\
+Hence, every jumping number $c$ can be written as $\{c\} + \lfloor c \rfloor$ i.e., an integer translate of a candidate jumping number that lies in the interval $(0,1]$. \\

 We now recall two of the main results from the theory of multiplier ideals in the form that we will use them.
-The reference for these results is Chapter 9 of \cite{MR2095472}.
+The reference for these results is \cite[Chapter 9]{MR2095472}.